smdahlen/smdahlen.github.com/source/_posts/2013-03-18-setup-node-dot-js-servers-within-a-load-balanced-configuration.markdown

 title: "Week 2: Setup node.js servers within a load-balanced configuration"
 date: 2013-03-18 13:21
 comments: true
+keywords: nodejs,haproxy,vagrant,chef,requirejs,backbone,express,startup
+description: A step-by-step guide to setup a Node.js project, provision it with Chef, and deploy it within a load-balanced configuration using HAProxy.
 ---

 With an excellent [foundation][1] in place to automate provisioning of secure